Inpatient Occupational Therapist - FT/PRN

 in Washington DC, Washington DC

-Inpatient Occupational Therapist - PRN - George Washington University Hospital - Washington D.C.
+Inpatient Occupational Therapist - FT/PRN - George Washington University Hospital - Washington D.C.

 The George Washington University Hospital’s rehabilitation unit offers individualized, medically advanced treatment and equipment for patients recovering from serious illness, surgery, trauma and other debilitating conditions.
 Clinical expertise and respect for patients, as well as the encouragement patients achieve with their own progress, distinguish this program as a leader among its peers.